dermotte/itec-webpage-mlux/courses/gameengineering-ws1718.md

 knowledge how a game project can be set up and run, as well as detailed knowledge on particular processes within the project.

+The practical course associated with the lecture is taking place as a game jam.
+Find more information on that on the [winterjam website](http://itec.aau.at/gamejam/).

 ## Topics

 1. Introduction & Computer Game History ~ [slides](https://docs.google.com/presentation/d/1gq36I_BVbW4B2TLZEPpEMwaJpoZVtgYpkqiJ6-GkLxw/edit?usp=sharing)